harrycricket/petshop-nextjs/README.md

-# Shopping Page - Next.js
+# PET SHOP - Next.js

 This is a shopping web application built with Next.js.
 The application includes several features: